samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone-android.md

 // Update the session ID in session replay sessionReplay.setSessionId(ThirdPartyAnalytics.getSessionId())

-// Call `flush()` to send session recordings to the server
+// Send session replay data to the server
-// This should always be called before app exit
+// This should always be called before app exit sessionReplay.flush()
-// For longer sessions, flush should be called periodically to prevent high memory usage (alpha) sessionReplay.flush()
 ```